ietf-wg-httpapi/ietf-wg-httpapi.github.io/index.md

 This is the home page of the [IETF](https://www.ietf.org/) Building Blocks for HTTP APIs (HTTPAPI) Working Group.

 {: .banner}
-Our mission is create standard technical specifications to improve use of HTTP for machine-to-machine communications, including HTTP extensions, formats, and best practices.
+Our mission is to create standard technical specifications to improve use of HTTP for machine-to-machine communications, including HTTP extensions, formats, and best practices.

 See our: